Insane in the Brain: Sampling controversy

 The origin of the most prominent sample, repeated throughout the song, has been a matter of dispute.
 DJ Muggs initially claimed the sample was a pitched blues guitar, although shortly after, he claimed that the sound is a horn.
-Many sources claim that it was actually a sample of a horse from Mel and Tim's "Good Guys Only Win in the Movies", but during an interview with Sound on Sound in December 2018 on the production techniques used, DJ Muggs refuted the sample:
+Many sources claim that it is actually a sample of a horse from Mel and Tim's "Good Guys Only Win in the Movies", but during an interview with Sound on Sound in December 2018 on the production techniques used, DJ Muggs refuted the sample:

 That's weird, everybody thinks that's a horse, but it isn't.
 I've seen that a bunch of times on these sample sites.
 That's a sound I made from a blues guitar pitched.
 At the time I used to run some sounds through guitar amps.
 When I heard that horse thing, I was like, 'Oh, that sounds just like it.'
 Honestly to God, those sample sites get a lot wrong.
 They have some shit right, but I'll go, 'I never used that.'
 I don't know where they gather their information.
 Sometimes, they're spot on, but sometimes, I'm like, 'Yo, you guys are off.'

 However, less than two months later in an interview with British newspaper The Guardian, Muggs then claimed the sound effect was made by a horn and not a guitar.
-In another interview with The Wire magazine, when asked: "You're well known for using unusual sample sources not just in terms of the music you sample from – from funk, soul and jazz to krautrock and metal – but also different kinds of sounds, like sirens, elephants, horses", Muggs' response was "Yes, you know I have a visual thought first of all and that excites me and on the conscious side of it, I'm always looking for things that are awkward".
+In a much earlier interview with The Wire magazine, when asked: "You're well known for using unusual sample sources not just in terms of the music you sample from – from funk, soul and jazz to krautrock and metal – but also different kinds of sounds, like sirens, elephants, horses", Muggs' response was "Yes, you know I have a visual thought first of all and that excites me and on the conscious side of it, I'm always looking for things that are awkward".

-This has since caused disbelief that Muggs is telling the truth and that the sample may well be the horse from Mel and Tim's "Good Guys Only Win in the Movies", as Muggs has claimed himself that he has "a foggy memory when it comes to the samples used on 'Insane in the Brain'" due to the fact that at the time of the song's production, "there was a lot of weed smoked" and that he confirmed he was "not musically trained, never went to music school and I don't play instruments".
+This has since caused disbelief that Muggs is telling the truth and that the sample may well be the horse from Mel and Tim's "Good Guys Only Win in the Movies".
+Muggs himself has later claimed that he has "a foggy memory when it comes to the samples used on 'Insane in the Brain'" due to the fact that at the time of the song's production, "there was a lot of weed smoked" and that he confirmed he was "not musically trained, never went to music school and I don't play instruments".